Relo02/Drone-optimal-trajectory/README.md

 Micro-ROS uses Micro DDS as the default middleware for communication.
 To run Micro DDS in the Docker container, follow these steps:

 1. Open a new terminal window.
-2. Execute the following command to run Micro DDS:
+2. Execute the ros2 container:
 ```bash
 docker-compose exec ros2-humble bash
 ```